S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Develop well-defined evaluation criteria to determine whether or not an agreement has had the desired effect.**

--   go for **simple and unambiguous** criteria and document them (to avoid discussion or unneccesary dialog when reviewing your agreements)
+-   go for **simple and unambiguous** criteria and document them (to avoid discussion or unnecessary dialog when reviewing your agreements)
 -   define **actionable metrics** to continuously track effects and spot deviations from intended outcome
 -   consider explicitly adding criteria which make it clear when an agreement would be considered **not successful**
 -   when you review an agreement, consider **evolving the evaluation criteria** based on what you learned